malach-it/boruta-server/README.md

 ### Run an instance from docker

+> Note this image is built for x86_64 architecture, for other architectures build yourself the image or use docker compose install that will build the image for your architecture.

 A docker image is available at `malachit/boruta-server` on [DockerHub](https://hub.docker.com/r/malachit/boruta-server), you will need a postgres instance installed on your system with credentials provided as environment variables in `.env.*`.

 1. Run database migrations